CidMaciel/FrisbeeDataAnalyzer/README.md

 There are several methods within the FrisbeeDataAnalyzer project.
 I will begin by going over GameStats, the class in which we store the stats for each individual player

+# Main class

+### The main class is where all code should be run.
+If you run the main class, this will show you the options for analyzing each player and stat

 # GameStats class

 The GameStats class is a part of the map used in FrisbeeStatsAnalyzer, and holds the stats for each player.
 I will go over each method and what they do.